chanzlee/TapRoom-React/README.md

 - Website shows list/menu of all available kegs.
 For each keg, I need to see its name, brewer, price, and alcoholContent
 - It responsively updates how many pints are left in a keg
+- User can login/logout through the router, but not allowed to see admin page if they are not admins.
-- Admin can add new keg to add it to the list or edit a keg's properties after entering them.
+- Admin can add new keg to add it to the list, delete from the list and edit a keg's properties after entering them.
+- If admin add or delete keg, there will be a modal to render the component inside.
 - When admin click a sell button, it will decrease the number of pints left by 1.
 - If there are less than 10 pints left, text color will changed into red so admin can be ready to change them.
 - Kegs prices are color-coded for easy readability, based on their price (greater than \$7) or the particular style of beer or kombucha.